Cheezmeister/gf-sticky/README.md

 #### Q: What language should I learn first?
 A: The short answer: Python.
 The right answer: There are many opinions on what to start with, and each is valid.
 You’ll get "C++ because you might as well start with what you’ll the game industry uses"; "C because it teaches you what goes on at the lower levels and will help you code more efficiently later"; "Java because it handles mundane stuff like garbage collection for you"; And so on.
 What’s important is learning the concepts, not the languages, of programming.
-Generally speaking, barring joke languages like brain****, you’ll get the same result no matter where you start.
+Generally speaking, barring joke languages like [brainfuck](https://en.wikipedia.org/wiki/Brainfuck), you’ll get the same result no matter where you start.

 #### Q: How do I <verb> a <noun> in <language> using <tool>?
 A: Navigate to Google (or, if you're a total pro, DuckDuckGo).
 Type in <language> <tool> <verb> <noun>.
 Omit punctuations and prepositions, because honestly, who needs those?
 Profit!